iAmBrig12/REU_AI_Thermography/README.md

 ### Configuration Files:
 #### fused_silica.json, GaN_config.json, InSb_config.json

-- These files contain the neural network model training parameters as well as the necessary file paths for training and testing.
+- Json configuration files containing the neural network model training parameters as well as the necessary file paths for training and testing.
 - Any adjustments made to the training data path and model parameters will be made here.

 ### Neural Network:
 #### thermography_model.py
-- This file defines the neural network
+- Python script to build neural network
 - The structure of the network is dynamic based on the configuration file provided to accomodate different media

 ### Model Training:
 #### train.py
-- This file will train a model using a config file and training data file
+- Python script to train a model using a config file and training data file
 - Trained model will be saved to a path designated by config file

+#### fused_silica_train.xlsx, GaN_train.xlsx, InSb_train.xlsx
+- Training files for models

 ### Model Testing:
 #### test.py
-- This file will test a model specified in the config file
+- Python script to test a model specified in the config file
 - It will test all files in a given folder
 - Results are saved in Fused Silica results, GaN results, or InSb results, as specified in config file
 - Testing results: